billyohgren/billyohgren.github.io/_posts/2016-07-05-copy-vmdk-from-usb-to-datastore.md

 1. The easiest would be to lend/buy an identical server, or maybe any other server running ESXi and AHCI instead of RAID.
 2. Buy a SATA controller card that's supported by ESXi.
 3. Install the open source vmfs driver on a windows machine and upload the files via vSphere.

+## UPDATE:
+I was able to scp all of my virtual machines to my ESXi data store and add them to my inventory but when I tried to send one of my 2TB vmdk files scp was just stalling.
+I tried a bunch of solutions I found on stack overflow without any luck.

+After som googling I found this blog post about installing rsync on esxi https://damiendebin.net/blog/2013/12/06/esxi-5-dot-1-and-rsync/.
+I wasn't able to wget that binary inside of my ESXi machine so I downloaded it on my virtual migrate machine instead and sent it via SCP to the ESXi host.

+Passing the rsync path to the host enabled me to send huge files :) ETA for a 2TB vmdk on my home network is around 3.5 hours.

+rsync --rsync-path=/tmp/rsync/rsync-static -avP PATH-TO-VMDK-FOLDER-ON-MIGRATE-MACHINE USER@ESXI-HOST-IP:/vmfs/volumes/RANDOM-NUMBER-FOR-MY-DATA-STORE

+That's it!